cardoo-finance/integration-doc/index.md

 * Identification and verification of a customer
 * Communicating with your system via API regarding the status of verification/approval process

-These steps will be described in following sections from the points of view of a customer and your system.
+These steps will be described in the following sections from the points of view of a customer and your system.

-### Customer’s Point of View  <a name="customers-pov"></a>
+### Customer Experience  <a name="customers-pov"></a>

-A customer is browsing a website of one of our partners and looking for a car to rent for a specified time interval.
-When they open a detailed view of one of the rental offers there’s a section with additional services which includes our product - Deposit Free - with a price.
+A customer may browse our partner car rental company’s web site for a specified time interval.
+When they open a detailed view of a rental offer, they find a section with additional services which includes our product Deposit Free and its price.
 If a customer chooses to use our solution and proceeds to book, they get redirected to our Customer Flow page where they:
 * pay for an order
 * upload their ID document.

-After completion of these steps the order undergoes the approval process which includes verification of a customer.
+After completion of these steps the order undergoes the approval process which includes KYC procedure.

-When the decision is made to either approve or reject the order, the corresponding email will be sent to a customer.
-In case of approval a customer will also receive an issued guarantee agreement.
-In case of rejection we will unhold the money on a customer's card within 24 hours.
+When the decision is made to either approve or reject the order, the corresponding email will be sent to the customer.

+In case of approval, the customer will also receive an issued guarantee agreement.

+In case of rejection, we will unblock the money on the customer’s payment card within 24 hours.

-### Your System’s Point of View <a name="your-systems-pov"></a>
+### Your System Routine <a name="your-systems-pov"></a>
-Your system forms the list of additional services for a specific car rental offer.
+Your system creates the list of additional services for a specific car rental offer.
 To get a price for Cardoo’s Deposit Free your system has to make the price request to our system.

-When a customer chooses our solution and starts the booking process, your system will need to make the order creation request to our system and in response will get an URL to the Customer Flow.
-Your system will need to redirect a customer to that URL instead of your usual payment page.
+When a customer chooses our solution and starts the booking process, your system will need to make an order creation request to our system and in response it will get an URL to the Customer Flow.
+Your system will redirect the customer to that URL instead of your usual payment page.

 After our order approval process has been completed, your system will receive a signal which will not contain the actual decision.
 Upon receiving that signal your system should make a request to our system to get our decision.

 ## Testing Guideline <a name="testing-guideline"></a>
-You need to use the sandbox mode to test integrations.
+Please use the sandbox mode to test integrations.
 There are a few key differences from the production mode:
-- No real bank card will be accepted, you need to use test card data.
+- No real bank card will be accepted, please use a test card data.
-- Automatic customer identification and verification process is not available, but you can still experience this part of the process from customer's point of view.
+- Automatic customer identification and verification process is not available, but you can still experience this part of the process interacting as a customer.
 - You will have to manually issue or deny the Guarantee (this is available only in the sandbox mode).

 To use the sandbox mode, please, use the following URL to send HTTP requests: <https://sandbox-api.cardoo.finance>

-### Bank Card Test Data
+### Bank Payment Card Test Data
-On the payment page of our Customer Flow you can enter the following card details to successfully pay:
+You can enter the following payment card details on the payment page of our Customer Flow in order to successfully pay:

 **Bank card number**: 4111 1111 1111 1111

-**Expiry date, MM/YY**: any date larger or equal to the present
+**Expiry date, MM/YY**: any date later or equal to the present

 **CSC/CVV**: 000